rpun101/dumpRepo/writingTips.md

 + using 'the' in Countires or something unique to subject. _Tiger can be found in the Nepal_ //this seems bit wrong
-+ Name and contries are always Captialize
++ Name and countries are always Captialize
  - My name is Rabin
  - He went to study in United States.
 + their vs there